Richardaeld/MonaMemorabilia/README.md

 1. Select **Rotate** (which is located to the right of the Responsive tab).
 1. Check for visual bugs, misalignments, or bad UX.
 1. Document any problem area(s) or abnormal occurrence(s).
-1. Repeat step three through eight until all media sizes available have been tested.
+1. Repeat steps three through eight until all media sizes available have been tested.
 1. Select **Responsive tab** and select the **Responsive** function.
 1. Stretch screen width from 320px to 1920px and beyond (this may require the use of inspect's **zoom** feature).
-1. Check for visual bugs, misalignments, or bad UX as the pixel width is increased.
+1. Check for visual bugs, misalignments, or bad UX as the pixel width changes.
 1. Document any problem area(s) or abnormal occurrence(s).

-#### Expected Result(s):
+#### Documented Result(s):
 1. Documentation of all bad UX and where it occurs.
 1. Documentation of where visual bugs or misalignments occure.
 --------------------------------
 ## Checking For Errors In Code
 #### Expectation(s):
-1. Code Should Not Return Errors
+1. Code should not return errors.

 #### Precondition(s):
 1. Website has been deployed.

 #### Assumption(s):
-1. Know that vendor extensions do not validate and can be ignored.
+1. Know that vendor extensions will not validate and can be ignored.
 1. Know that not all warnings given will show code that requires change.
 1. Know that external resources, like Bootstrap, return errors and warnings that do not concern this process.

 #### Testing Steps:
-1. Open the website being tested in browser, copy its index link, and leave open.
+1. Open the website that needs a html and css code check, copy its index link, and leave open.
 1. Open another tab in browser and go to [W3C Markup Validation Service](https://validator.w3.org/).
-1. Paste the link of the page being tested into W3C's **validation bar** and submit it to see what W3C finds.
+1. Paste the link of a page requiring a html code check into W3C's **validation bar** and submit it to see what W3C finds.
 1. Document errors and warnings that need to be corrected.
 1. Repeat steps three and four until all pages have been checked in W3C.
-1. Open a new tab in browser and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/).
+1. Open a new browser tab and go to  [Jigsaw (CSS Validation Service)](https://jigsaw.w3.org/css-validator/).
-1. Paste the index page link of the website being tested into Jigsaws's **validation bar** and submit it to see what Jigsaw finds.
+1. Paste the index page link of the website requiring a css code check into Jigsaws's **validation bar** and submit it to see what Jigsaw finds.
 1. Document errors and warnings that need to be corrected.

-#### Expected Result(s):
+#### Documented Result(s):
 1. List of problem code and where in the page(s) it can be found.
 ---------------------------------
 ## Checking For Browser Support
 #### Expectation(s):
-1. Should Not Return Time Out, Have An Error, Or Grapical Misalignment When Viewed
+1. Should not return time out, have an error, or grapical misalignment when viewed.

 #### Assumption(s):
-1. Know what the index page is supposed to look like at different resolutions.
+1. Know what the index page looks like at different resolutions.
-1. Know that the free version of Browserstack is limited in selection options.
+1. Know that the free version of Browserstack has a limit on selection options.

 #### Testing Steps:
-1. Open the website being tested in browser, copy its index link, and leave open.
+1. Open the index page of the website that needs to have a support check, copy its index link, and leave open.
 1. Open another tab in browser and go to [browser Stack Screenshots](https://www.browserstack.com/screenshots).
 1. Paste the link of the index page into Browserstack Screenshots **testing bar**.
 1. Pick a device or operating system and select the most current version of browsers supported by the selected operating system.